salesHunter.iopricingB2B data

 Business$244/moAnnual ($2,928/yr)30,00060,0002010,000

-Hunter.io does not charge per user.
-Team members can be added on all paid plans.
-This is a meaningful advantage over per-seat competitors like Apollo or RocketReach.
+One thing Hunter gets right: no per-user pricing.
+Team members can be added on all paid plans without extra charges.
+This is a meaningful advantage over per-seat competitors like Apollo ($49-119/user/month) or RocketReach ($39-249/user/month).
+For a 5-person SDR team, the savings on seats alone can be substantial.

 $34/mo